To use mail handlers and process your incoming emails to create or modify issues, incoming Mail Accounts have to be configured first.

 The Protocol Log is displayed only when the status is red (indicating a problem with the connection) and it contains information about the errors that occurred during fetching e.g. authentication failed, wrong hostname etc.

-Currently Email This Issue does not delete processed emails.
-Before saving the Mail Account, please use the "Test Connection" button to check if Email This Issue is able to connect to your mailbox.
+Currently Email This Issue only deletes e-mails - after they are processed - if the email was unread, before the process, and the "Delete emails from account" option is selected under the "After download" option.
+Before saving the Incoming Mail Connection, please use the "Test Connection" button to check if Email This Issue is able to connect to your mailbox.

-After creating Mail Accounts, go to Mail Handlers to configure the actions that should be executed when processing new emails.
+After creating Incoming Mail Connections, go to Mail Handlers to configure the actions that should be executed when processing new emails.

 OAuth 2.0 Settings